You can get from Munich to Salzburg by train, bus or flight.

 Taking a bus is the most efficient way to travel from Munich to Salzburg for passengers who prioritize travel comfort and affordability.
 Commuters can choose from over 25 buses that operate on this route every day, with an assurance of catching a coach after every hour.
 Passengers traveling from Munich to Salzburg via bus depart from Zentraler Omnibusbahnhof München (ZOB), which is the central bus station in Munich, located next to Hackerbrücke station within Ludwigvorstadt-Isarvorstadt.
 The major bus companies that serve travelers here include Infobus, Flixbus, Semitimes, Nomago, and Union Ivkoni International.
 These providers mainly offer direct trips to the Austrian city, with just a few connecting coaches plying the route.
 Upon arrival, commuters alight at Salzburg Hauptbahnhof located along Lastenstrasse.
 Passengers can easily access the city center with a taxi ride or a 15-minute walk to explore the town.
 They can also board a bus on line 130 at the station next to Südtiroler Platz.
 Passenger opting for a bus to the town center will spend an average of seven minutes before being dropped off right in the heart of the city.
 There are also a couple of local trains that include line 25707 train, which commuters can utilize to explore the city once they exit Hbf coach station.
 A train from Hbf to the Salzburg city center takes passengers roughly 11 minutes.

-International travel from Munich, Germany to Salzburg, Austria is: Partially open.
+International travel from Munich, Germany to Salzburg, Austria is: Unrestricted.

-Entry into Austria is currently allowed for: Entry is partially open for citizens and permanent residents of Germany.
+Entry into Austria is currently allowed for: Entry is unrestricted for citizens and permanent residents of Germany.